All Episodes

 We also learned today that there was another source giving information directly to the FBI that dealt with the Russian investigation.

-So we thought that was important.
+So we felt that was important.

-There's some other good information we got on some other issues that again, we hope this transcript will get out soon.
+There's some other good information we got on some other issues that, again, we hope this transcript will get out soon.

 What do you want to get from James Baker this week?